AlbertoDiVaia/albertodivaia/README.md

 **Short bio** -
 I’m an IT consultant transitioning into Prompt Engineering and Generative AI.
 I focus on practical solutions, prompt design, and small Python integrations to automate workflows and build prototypes.

-Skills
+## Skills
--Prompt Engineering for ChatGPT (Vanderbilt University via Coursera) -Python Programming Fundamentals (University of Michigan via Coursera) -QA / Testing (ISTQB Foundation)
+- Prompt Engineering for ChatGPT (Vanderbilt University via Coursera)
+- Python Programming Fundamentals (University of Michigan via Coursera)
+- QA / Testing (ISTQB Foundation)
--LangChain / Vector DB (learning)
+- LangChain / Vector DB (learning)

 Selected Projects
 - **Chatbot Q&A** — A retrieval-based chatbot that answers questions from a custom document set. (in progress)